orivej/git-compose/README.md

 Usage example
 =============

-For each remote branch, git-compose will create a local one with combined history.
+For each remote branch, git-compose will create a local one with combined history, moving data into a subdirectory with the name of the remote.
+In the default "final" mode, it will do so by merging rewritten branches together in the end.
+In the "complete" mode that does not work correctly, it will attempt to rewrite history as if repositories were always developed together.

 ```bash
 git init new-repo